 Among indigenous societies, there are many accounts of a lack of mental illness, a minimum of coercion, and wisdom that coercion creates resentment which fractures relationships.

 Let kids be who they want to be, with the steady hand of your guidance, not an iron fist.
-Clearly, a child cannot always get what they want, and I am not advocating giving in to any random whim.
-Just realize how important freedom is for children in order to grow and learn.
+Clearly, a child cannot always get what they want, that would create a spoiled brat.
+But that doesn’t negate how important freedom is for children in order to grow and learn.

 [Jared] Diamond, in The World Until Yesterday (2012), reports how laissez-faire parenting is “not unusual by the standards of the world’s hunter-gatherer societies, many of which consider young children to be autonomous individuals whose desires should not be thwarted.”
 Diamond concludes that by our society’s attempt to control children for what we believe is their own good, we discourage those traits we admire: